-lowerCor Finds and prints (using lowerMat) the lower diagonal correlation matrix but returns (invisibly) the full correlation matrix found with the use and method parameters.
-The default values are for pairwise deletion of variables, and to print to 2 decimal places.
+lowerCor Finds and prints (using lowerMat) the lower diagonal correlation matrix but returns (invisibly) the full correlation matrix found with the use, method and cor parameters.
+The default values are for pairwise deletion of variables, "pearson" correlations.
+Specify cor="tetrachoric", "polychoric", or "mixed" for alternatives.
+By default, digits is set to print to 2 decimal places.
 By default, it will change character variables to numeric and flag them.